 There are various types of astigmatism including regular, mixed, asymmetric and irregular astigmatism.
 Corneal topography will define astigmatism in the greatest detail.
 Patients who have astigmatism should feel comfortable that it is routinely corrected with their nearsightedness or farsightedness at the time of surgery.

-Dr. Tylock and Dr. George are committed to providing you with all the information you need to feel comfortable about making the choice to have vision correction surgery.
+Dr. George is committed to providing you with all the information you need to feel comfortable about making the choice to have vision correction surgery.
 After viewing our web site, if you would like to have more information, please contact us for our free information packet.
 We also invite you to attend one of our free Tuesday night seminars.

-If you are interested in scheduling a refractive surgery consultation with Dr. Tylock, contact the Tylock-George Eye Care and Laser Center serving the Dallas / Fort Worth Texas areas today.
+If you are interested in scheduling a refractive surgery consultation with Dr. George, contact the Tylock-George Eye Care and Laser Center serving the Dallas / Fort Worth Texas areas today.